ComposableFi/composable/integration-tests/local-integration-tests/awesome-xcmp.md

 ## Overview

-Resources which allows to grapsh XCM.
+Resources which allows to grasp  XCM.
 General undrestanding how bridges work will help too.

 ### Conceptual